open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 {'gen.momentum': [0], 'disc.momentum': [0]}
 ```

-As shown in the above example, `OptimWrapperDict` exports learning rates and momentums for all OptimWrappers easily, and OptimWrappers can export and load all the state dicts in a similar way.
+As shown in the above example, `OptimWrapperDict` exports learning rates and momentums for all OptimWrappers easily, and `OptimWrapperDict` can export and load all the state dicts in a similar way.

 ### Configure the OptimWapper in [Runner](runner.md)